Caltech-IPAC/rapid/docs/source/dev/notes.rst

 The general theme for how the output files are organized in the S3 buckets is according to processing date (Pacific Time) and the associated job ID.
-The reference-image products from ``awaicgen`` are given generic filenames in these buckets, and will be renamed to filenames like:
+The reference-image products from ``awaicgen`` are given generic filenames in these buckets, and, later, will be renamed to filenames like:

 .. code-block::

    rapid_field1234567_fid7_ppid15_v2_rfid12394758_refimage.fits
    rapid_field1234567_fid7_ppid15_v2_rfid12394758_covmap.fits

-after these products are registered in the RAPID pipeline operations database and then copied to a more permanent location (and ultimately archived in MAST).
+The above filenames are created after these products are registered in the RAPID pipeline operations database.
+The products are then copied to a more permanent location (and ultimately archived in MAST).
 The ``ppid`` gives the pipeline number that generated the reference image, which could be either the difference-image pipeline (``ppid=15``) or a dedicated reference-image pipeline (``ppid=12``).